graphile/pg-aggregates/README.md

 ## Grouped aggregates

-We also support grouping your data via the value of one of your columns, no-additional-arguments computed columns, or a derivative thereof; and calculating aggregates over each of the matching groups.
+We also support grouping your data via the value of one of your columns or a derivative thereof; and calculating aggregates over each of the matching groups.
 Out of the box we support two derivatives:

 - `truncated-to-hour` (applies to timestamp-like values) - truncates to the beginning of the (UTC) hour